 Do you love communicating with others, bringing valuable and helpful information about a business or organization to the public?
 Are you excited by the chance to hone your ability to build relationships with others for the benefit of the world and those in it?
-The minor in public relations is an interdepartmental minor, shared by the Fermanian School of Business, the Department of Literature, Journalism, Writing, and Languages, and the Department of Communication and Theatre.
+The minor in public relations is an interdepartmental minor, shared by the Fermanian School of Business, the Department of Literature, Journalism, Writing, and Languages, and the Department of Communication Studies.
 You can look forward to classes aimed at refining your communication and writing skills, including courses in marketing, persuasion, and journalism.
 (18 UNITS)

 If you desire to speak, read, write, and comprehend Spanish, this minor might just be for you.
 A minor in Spanish is offered to those who wish to complement study in another discipline.
 Coursework can only approximate a bilingual setting and does not necessarily guarantee appropriate language proficiency.
 Therefore, students are encouraged to immerse themselves in the target language and complete more than the minimum number of language classes.
 (26 UNITS)